 An annual asset-based management fee will be paid to TIAA-CREF Tuition Financing, Inc. to cover the cost of investment management and administrative services.

-The estimated underlying fund expenses range from 0.10% to 0.59%.
 Please note that the State of California reserves the right to change the current fee and impose new or additional fees, expenses, charges or penalties in the future.

 ScholarShare offers a choice of 19 Investment Portfolios so you can choose a portfolio or a combination of portfolios that best suit your needs.

 You have many ways to contribute and convenient ways to enroll.
 The minimum initial contribution is $25.
 The minimum subsequent contribution to an account is $25.
 However, if your employer allows payroll deduction, the minimum subsequent contribution to your account may be as low as $15 per pay period.
+The minimum contribution for subsequent contributions will be waived at this time, but may be re-instated at any point in the future.

 There are no income limitations.